-The ISL1903 is configured to regulate the output current by monitoring the primary switch current at the OC pin.
-The peak primary switch current is captured, processed, and output on IOUT as a DC signal that is amplitude modulated in proportion to the output current.
-The IOUT amplitude is equivalent to 4x the peak switch current during the previous ON-time.
-It must be scaled before being input to the control loop at the FB pin.
+The ISL1904 is configured to regulate the output current by monitoring the primary switch current at the OC pin.
+The peak primary switch current is captured, processed, and output on IOUT as a PWM voltage signal modulated in proportion to the output current.
+The IOUT PWM frequency is the same as the converter switching frequency and its amplitude is equivalent to 4x the peak switch current during the previous ON-time.
+It must be scaled and filtered before being input to the control loop at the FB pin.
+The required filter time constant depends on the compensated error amplifier bandwidth.
+The filter bandwidth must be greater than the control loop bandwidth, typically an order of magnitude greater, but it is generally not necessary to filter the IOUT PWM signal to a low ripple DC level.
+The compensated error amplifier, with its limited bandwidth, performs that function.
 The OC pin also provides cycle-by-cycle overcurrent protection.
 The ON-time is terminated if OC exceeds 0.6V nominal.
 There is ~120ns of leading edge blanking (LEB) on OC to minimize or eliminate external filtering.